blukii/Developers/blukiiHub/README.md

 This short guide will show you how to get your blukii Hub up and how to get the data from a Sensor Beacon or a Smart Beacon.

 ## 1. Connect blukii Hub to power supply
-- Connect blukiiHub with a LAN Cable to a Router or a Switch with an DHCP Server in the network.
+- Connect the blukii Hub with an Ethernet cable to a Router or a Switch with an DHCP Server in the network.
 - Connect the blukii Hub with the supplied power supply unit and ensure the power supply.

-## 2. Determine the IP address / host name of the blukii Hub
-The blukii Hub is assigned an IP address that is needed to retrieve data.
-The IP address can be determined as follows:
-- For small networks over the router.
-- For large networks you need to contact your network administrator

-## 3. Place blukii Beacon near the blukii Hub
+## 2. Place blukii Beacon near the blukii Hub
-- Place a blukii Beacon near the blukii Hub.
+Place a blukii Beacon near the blukii Hub.
 The blukii Beacon now sends readings to the blukii Hub.

-## 4. Configure Remote Server
+## 3. Configure Remote Server

-Contact the blukii Team for Configure the remote Server.
-Please first read the documentation of the configuration: [blukii Hub Configuration](configuration_en.md)
+Contact the blukii Team for configure the remote Server.
+First read the documentation of the configuration: [blukii Hub Configuration](configuration_en.md)

-## 5. Get Data
+## 4. Get Data
-The blukiiHub will send periodically data to the configured server.
+The blukii Hub will send periodically data to the configured server.
 A detailed explanation and description of all functions can be found here: [API Push Interface](doku_api_en.md)